Home/South Korea/Seoul

 Quick answer

 Is the air quality good in Seoul right now?
-Seoul, South Korea currently has an Air Quality Index of 65, classified as Moderate.
-PM2.5 is 50.6 μg/m³ (10.1x the WHO 2021 annual guideline of 5 μg/m³).
-Acceptable for most; sensitive groups should monitor.
+Seoul, South Korea currently has an Air Quality Index of 140, classified as Unhealthy for Sensitive Groups.
+PM2.5 is 25.9 μg/m³ (5.2x the WHO 2021 annual guideline of 5 μg/m³).
+Sensitive groups should limit outdoor exertion.

 PM2.5